AmosNimos/Battle-Cry/README.md

 and every card is an arcane invocation.

 ##### type of invocation:
-Neither (Invoque dead Spirit, gosth and spectre)
+Nether (Invoque dead Spirit, gosth and spectre)
 Hell (invoke demon)
 Crypt (Invoque dead creature)
-parallel (Invoque from another dimention) void (Invoque life form from deep space)
+Void (Invoque life form from deep space)
 Golem (Humonculus and created life form, made from material combinason)

+> maybe: parallel (Invoque from another dimention)

 ##### card value:
 > These value will be change!